ubuntu/yaru/icons/src/cursors/README.md

  - `labels` are just labels

 Both the busy cursors (the large and pointer versions) require 60 different assets to achieve a 60 FPS animation when compiled (each variant is a 6&deg; rotation of the busy indicator).

+## CSS Cursors test

+The [csscursors.html](./csscursors.html) let's you see your browser's cursor style and where the HOTSPOT is simply by hover over the boxes containing the CSS cursor name.
+In `CURSORNAMES.md` you'll find the naming specification and a description of the cursors.